guillermomolina/zfs-clone-manager/README.md

 ZHM initialized ZFS rpool/directory at path /directory
 ```

--p /directory -> mountpoint of the filesystem
+-p /directory -> mountpoint of the filesystem.
-rpool/directory -> root of the ZFS for clones and snapshots
+rpool/directory -> root of the ZFS for clones and snapshots.

 - Show zhm metadata